nci/gsky/install/README.md

 - Login to the VM via SSH
 - Transfer ‘build_all.sh’ to the home dir.
 - cd ~
+- chmod 755 build_all.sh
 - sudo ./build_all.sh

 Do the following if ‘build_all.sh’ is not provided.
 - git clone https://github.com/nci/gsky.git
+- cp gsky/install/build_all.sh ~

 Create the configuration file(s)
 --------------------------------